 The Narrows can not be talked about without mentioning the way in which I published it.
 Yes, I published it myself.
 It's technically "independently published"—not self-published—because I started a company called Papercut Press

-to put it out.
-I did this in 2011, after surveying the state of the publishing industry and being completely disenchanted.
+to put it out in 2011.
 I saw my musician friends who were incredibly talented and touring around the country and recording and distributing their own music, without needing a record label to back them.
 I wanted to do the same, but with literature.

 I'm here now, writing this to you in the snowy winter of 2014, telling you that my way can work.
 I drove around the country twice in the past year (with author Rami Shamir.
 You can read about it on the Huffington Post here